User Guide

 Display Messages to the User

 Displaying information or error messages to the user is done with various addMessage and addError methods.
 Such messages come in two styles defined by the AppResponseMessage class: simple and compound.
 Simple messages are simply fixed Strings.
 Compound messages are parameterized, and use a simple syntax.
-Here is an example having both styles, first a compound, and then a simple message:
+Here's an example having both styles, first a compound, and then a simple message:

 /** Update an existing {@link Visit}. */